In this piece, we look at some common misconceptions about Cyber Insurance and consider why it really is of benefit to most companies.

 The company in question was hacked, the criminals emailed all of their client base with updated bank details.
 Some individuals who owed money relied on this email and transferred funds to the criminals – one particular couple lost €45,000.
 They claimed for the money and also for stress as the lost money cost them a house deposit, which they alleged led to divorce!

-During the course of the claim it became apparent that the company were hacked in May, were warned that they had firewall issues, but did nothing about it.
-They were then hacked again in August which led to this loss.
+During the course of the claim, it became apparent that the company were hacked in May, were warned that they had firewall issues, but did nothing about it.
+They were hacked again in August which led to this loss.
 The insurer settled the claim for €45,000 plus another €10,000 in damages.
 Cheapest divorce in history I hear you say!

 The other example above – where the CFO didn’t follow his own dual verification procedures – was also going down the route of a paid claim, but thankfully the funds were recovered in time.

 Many Insurers would likely either have looked for another insurance policy to pay (namely Professional Indemnity Insurance due to negligence by the firm), or worse they would simply have declined cover under their policy terms due to the company ignoring the warning from their IT provider.